Define a Service

 yield TaskUpdate(task_id=task.id, status=task.status)

-Client streaming (@client_stream)
+Client streaming (@client_stream / @ClientStream)

 The client sends a stream of requests; the server returns a single response: